 -Continuing to use the inverse to develop our mental oral skills

-Throughout the term, children will be given various opportunities to develop their times tables knowledge and hopefully will be practising times tables on a daily basis.
-In Year 4, we believe that using the inverse skill is also a great method to help us remeber our times table facts.
+Throughout the term, children will be given various opportunities to embed their times tables knowledge and will be practising times tables on a daily basis.
+In Year 4, we believe that using the inverse skill is also a great method to help us remember our times table facts.
 Our inverse skills are noted through division facts.

 e.g. 9 x 4 = 36 36 / 4 = 9

 Children should be practising these skills at home just as much as they are practising and improving their times tables skills!

 Maths homework will be set from time to time on the Purple Mash website.
 If your child struggles to access this website, they are welcome to complete their work during lunch times of the school day.